Kelly Lake, British Columbia: Recognition

 In 2008, the British Columbia Assembly of First Nations endorsed the claims of the local people as a First Nation, supporting the claim that the people of Kelly Lake were left out during the enumeration of peoples living within the Treaty 8 area.
 In the 1999 court documents, both the KLCN and KLFN are described as a group of "Beaver, Cree, and Iroquois people".
-The chief of the KLCN has claimed indigenous rights because of the group's Dunne-za and Nehiyaw ancestry when speaking to a joint review panel on BC Hydro's Site C dam project.
+The chief of the KLCN has claimed indigenous rights because of the group's Dane-zaa and Nehiyaw ancestry when speaking to a joint review panel on BC Hydro's Site C dam project.
 He also claimed that the people's traditional territory extends in Alberta.

 Currently there are fewer than 100 people living in the small community and just 33 houses and an old school transformed into a Community Centre.
 The closest town is 40 mi away so residents require vehicles if they should work.
 School pupils take a bus to Hythe Regional for the younger ones and then to Beaverlodge Regional High for grades 10-12.
 The Community Centre is open four days a week for the younger members to play in a gymnasium, or perform arts and crafts.